Whitepaper

 • Create custom exceptions: Add your own exception logic (e.g., invoice from blacklisted vendor, amount exceeds monthly budget)

-• Set notification rules: Email, SMS, or Slack alerts for critical exceptions; daily digest for medium-risk items
+• Set notification rules: Email alerts for critical exceptions; daily digest for medium-risk items

 The custom exception slot allows you to encode business logic that goes beyond the standard 12 exception types.
 Examples: "flag invoices from suppliers with payment disputes," "hold invoices exceeding manager's single-approval limit," "escalate invoices from new vendors."